 Rapeseed flower fields in Cheongsangdo.
-The island of Cheongsangdo is located on the south coast of the peninsula, and besides its gorgeous rapeseed flower fields, is famous for being an amazing spot to slow down for a leisurely walk.
+The island of Cheongsangdo is located on the south coast of the Korean peninsula, and besides its gorgeous rapeseed flower fields, it is famous for being an amazing spot to slow down for a leisurely walk.

 Fall foliage in Seoraksan National Park.
 South Korea is full of national parks to explore, all of which come with their own charm and breathtaking beauty.
 Of them, Seoraksan, located by Seokcho, is perhaps the most stunning when it comes to viewing the yearly fall foliage, where the autumn colors fill the national park.